rails/rails/guides/source/routing.md

 end
 ```

-This will provide you with URLs such as +/bob/posts/1+ and will allow you to reference the +username+ part of the path as +params[:username]+ in controllers, helpers and views.
+This will provide you with URLs such as `/bob/posts/1` and will allow you to reference the `username` part of the path as `params[:username]` in controllers, helpers and views.

 ### Restricting the Routes Created

 By default, Rails creates routes for the seven default actions (index, show, new, create, edit, update, and destroy) for every RESTful route in your application.
-You can use the +:only+ and +:except+ options to fine-tune this behavior.
-The +:only+ option tells Rails to create only the specified routes:
+You can use the `:only` and `:except` options to fine-tune this behavior.
+The `:only` option tells Rails to create only the specified routes:

 ```ruby
 resources :photos, :only => [:index, :show]
 ```

-Now, a +GET+ request to +/photos+ would succeed, but a +POST+ request to +/photos+ (which would ordinarily be routed to the +create+ action) will fail.
+Now, a `GET` request to `/photos` would succeed, but a `POST` request to `/photos` (which would ordinarily be routed to the `create` action) will fail.

-The +:except+ option specifies a route or list of routes that Rails should _not_ create:
+The `:except` option specifies a route or list of routes that Rails should _not_ create:

 ```ruby
 resources :photos, :except => :destroy
 ```

-In this case, Rails will create all of the normal routes except the route for +destroy+ (a +DELETE+ request to +/photos/:id+).
+In this case, Rails will create all of the normal routes except the route for `destroy` (a `DELETE` request to `/photos/:id`).

-TIP: If your application has many RESTful routes, using +:only+ and +:except+ to generate only the routes that you actually need can cut down on memory use and speed up the routing process.
+TIP: If your application has many RESTful routes, using `:only` and `:except` to generate only the routes that you actually need can cut down on memory use and speed up the routing process.

 ### Translated Paths

-Using +scope+, we can alter path names generated by resources:
+Using `scope`, we can alter path names generated by resources:

 ```ruby
 scope(:path_names => { :new => "neu", :edit => "bearbeiten" }) do